J-Afzal/Terminal-Games/README.md

 <!--

-    Adjust awesome doxygen themes with all the exta stuff and custom colours theme

     Add build to CI with artifact to check against what has been comitted.
 Maybe add flag for C++ project steps only?
     Add publish to GH pages in CD (test in CI first) Update readme to link to GH pages docs and provide screenshot?